BlogCategoriesCompareAbout

 Implementation CostHigh (fine-tuning)Low (no retraining)60-80% savings

-The Retrieve phase searches the vector database for relevant chunks based on the user's query.
-Modern systems use hybrid search combining semantic similarity (vector search) with keyword matching (BM25) for 20-30% better recall and precision.
+The Retrieve phase searches the vector database for relevant chunks based on user queries.
+Modern systems use hybrid search combining semantic similarity with keyword matching for 20-30% better recall and precision.

-The Generate phase combines retrieved chunks with the original query in a carefully crafted prompt sent to the LLM.
-The model then produces a response grounded in the retrieved context rather than relying solely on training data.
+The Generate phase combines retrieved chunks with the original query in prompts sent to the LLM.
+The model produces responses grounded in retrieved context rather than relying solely on training data.

 Vector embeddings convert text into numerical representations that capture semantic meaning.
-Similar concepts cluster together in high-dimensional space, enabling semantic search that goes beyond keyword matching.
+Similar concepts cluster together in high-dimensional space, enabling semantic search beyond keyword matching.

-Modern embedding models like OpenAI's text-embedding-3-large or Google's text-embedding-gecko achieve impressive performance on retrieval tasks.
-These models typically produce 1024-3072 dimensional vectors that encode rich semantic information.
+Modern embedding models like OpenAI's text-embedding-3-large or Google's text-embedding-gecko produce 1024-3072 dimensional vectors that encode semantic information.
+These models achieve strong performance on retrieval tasks.

 Semantic search finds documents based on meaning rather than exact word matches.
-A query about "car maintenance" might retrieve documents about "vehicle servicing" or "automotive care" even without shared keywords.
+A query about "car maintenance" retrieves documents about "vehicle servicing" or "automotive care" without shared keywords.

 Metadata enrichment improves retrieval accuracy by adding document titles, sections, dates, and categories to chunks.
-This structured information helps the retriever find more relevant context for specific queries.
+This structured information helps retrievers find relevant context for specific queries.

 bash